Probate Q&A Series

 1. Confirm the Existence of Surplus Funds.
 Review the foreclosure file or sale-disbursement record at the clerk’s office to verify that net proceeds exceeded debt and foreclosure costs.

 2. Open a Probate Estate (if not already open).
-File a petition for probate in the superior court of the decedent’s last residence.
-The court issues Letters Testamentary (if there’s a will) or Letters of Administration (if intestate) under North Carolina General Statutes § 28A-6-1.
+File an application for probate and administration before the clerk of superior court in the county of the decedent’s domicile.
+The clerk issues Letters Testamentary (if there’s a will) or Letters of Administration (if intestate) under North Carolina General Statutes § 28A-6-1.
 View § 28A-6-1.

 • Certified copy of Letters Testamentary or Letters of Administration.